romryzh/90poe_test/README.md

 host1                      : ok=15   changed=5    unreachable=0    failed=0

 ```
-#### If user wich uses Ansible on the target machine don't have a password you can skip `--ask-sudo-pass/-K` key
+#### If user which is used by Ansible on the target machine don't have a password you can skip `--ask-sudo-pass/-K` key

 #### 5. Check PostgreSQL:
 ```